 Chapter titles in this story include a) you have to be ruthless and selfish to succeed, b) it’s egotistical to want success, c) successful people are so full of themselves and d) to stay humble I must stay small.

 Reason #2- Low Self Esteem is a Killer!
-The second reason people fear success is because they don’t believe they are good enough to deserve it or the happiness they believe will come with it.
+Fear of success, or fear of getting what you want is also often a fear of happiness.
+This second reason why people fear success is because they don’t believe they are good enough to deserve it or the happiness they believe will come with it.
 To succeed would be too much of a challenge to their deeply held view of themselves that they aren’t capable or good enough.
 Marianne Williamson sums this up best in her often quoted poem when she says “Who am I to be brilliant, gorgeous, talented, fabulous?”